-- Prepare Read!
+- Read!
 Read!
-Read! - Skilled attorney can get competent physicians to agree to medical impossibilities - \bullet Once something is said in deposition, it is written in stone. - You will always have a chance to explain yourself in a court of law. - · You can defend virtually anything
+Read! - Skilled attorney can get competent physicians to agree to medical impossibilities - Once something is said in deposition, it is written in stone.

-In Conclusion...
+IN CONCLUSION...

 - Risk of malpractice is a fact of professional life - You will get through it - It will not end your life, practice, career - It's not personal...it's just business.